Twin Perspectives

 3. Visit Horsey Wind Pump (National Trust)

 Horsey Windpump is an iconic building set on the Horsey estate, overlooking the beautiful Mere.
-Brought back to life in 2015, after standing empty since 1943 when it was struck by lightening, visitors can now tour this picturesque building; walking up its narrow steps for panoramic views of the Broads below.
+Brought back to life in 2015, after standing empty since 1943 when it was struck by lightening, visitors can now tour this picturesque building; walking up its narrow steps for panoramic views across the Broads below.

 horsey wind pump